 - Preheat the oven to 400 F (210 C).

-- Stir in the grated cheese and any other additional flavors.
+- Stir in the grated cheese into the batter along with any other additional flavors.
 Scoop into a prepared muffin tin.
-It will make 12 small muffins or 8 large muffins.
+These muffins really stick to paper muffin wrappers.
+I recommend non-stick muffin liners.
+This recipe will make 12 small muffins or 8 large muffins.
 (The photographs are of small muffins, which fit nicely into my children’s school lunch containers).

 Notes

 - Cheese muffins can really be made with any type of flour.
-I recommend oat flour because it’s high fiber, gluten-free and delicious.
+I like oat flour because it’s high in fiber, gluten-free, and delicious.
 But you can use all-purpose flour or your favorite gluten-free blend.
-Just don’t presoak for more than 30 minutes unless you’re using whole-grain gluten-free flour.

 Keywords: sugar free, healthy, corn kernels, onion, garlic, gluten free, muffin, bun, bread, school, picnic